smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_tables.md

       -H 'accept: application/json' \
       -H 'Authorization: Bearer Issued_API_TOKEN'
     ```
-This returns a list of the table objects.
-If no `schema_name` is provided, then tables from every schemas will be listed.

 ## **`GET` /table/{table_name}**

+Use this method to get the objects of a single table.
+If no `schema_name` query parameter is provided, the parameter defaults to the public schema.

 === "Python"